xinchang07/prj615/615_final/readme.md

-This is a brief introduction of files in this 615_final folder.
+This is a brief introduction of files in this 615_final folder:

 There are two files for my final project, both of them may takes some time to knit, please be patient.